 Located within the Blackburn Village community, north of Durban. the Community iThuba Centre was established this year as a partnership structure with eThekwini Municipality, Tongaat Hulett and the Blackburn community to meet the immediate needs of the residents.

-There are more than 4 500 people residing in the informal settlement of Blackburn Village, with few basic amenities, about 65 percent unemployment rate and few economic opportunities nearby,” explained Bongani Gumede, Executive Head, Community and Public, Private Partnerships Tongaat Hulett Developments.
+There are more than 4 500 people residing in the informal settlement of Blackburn Village, with few basic amenities, about 65 percent unemployment rate and few economic opportunities nearby,” explained Bongani Gumede, Executive Head, Community and Public, Private Partnerships Tongaat Hulett Property.

 He said that the World Aids Day programme was part of a comprehensive neighbourhood “SHE” programme to make the village the safest and cleanest informal settlement in the country.

 Ward Councillor Heinz de Boer praised the collaborative efforts of Tongaat Hulett, eThekwini and the community. saying that initiatives such as iThuba were fundamental in creating sustainable solutions to economic and social ills.

 “The efforts being made here are beyond measure and programmes such as the one organised on World Aids Day work so well on so many levels they bring the community together in a fun environment, create awareness about the importance of health and create a platform for positive engagement with other stakeholders,” said De Boer.

 Bongani Gumede and Councillor Pearl Luthuli welcomed the community, followed by a number of motivational speakers who took to the stage at the World Aids Day event.